MicrosoftDocs/xamarin-docs/docs/essentials/geolocation.md

 ## Getting Started

-To access the **Geolocation** functionality the following platform specific setup is required.
+To access the **Geolocation** functionality, the following platform-specific setup is required:

 # [Android](#tab/android)